chilcano/ghpages-holosec/_posts/2020-08-05-a-cloud-ide-for-the-masses.md

 1. [VSCodium](https://vscodium.com): VSCodium is a community-driven, freely-licensed binary distribution of Microsoft’s editor VSCode.
 Microsoft’s vscode source code is open source (MIT-licensed), but the product available for download (Visual Studio Code) is licensed under this not-FLOSS license and contains telemetry/tracking.
 2. [Code-Server](https://github.com/cdr/code-server): It runs VSCode on any machine anywhere and access it in the browser.

 I've been playing with __Code-Server__ for a while, it is mature and ready to use, and in this blog post I will explain you how to get running easily it in less than 5 minutes.
-In fact, it is as easy and friendly as VSCode that I'm writting this blog post using Code-Server and [Jekyll](https://jekyllrb.com).
+In fact, it is so easy and friendly as VSCode that I'm using to write this blog post using Code-Server and [Jekyll](https://jekyllrb.com).

 [![](/assets/blog20200805_cloud_ide/cloud-ide-2-using-code-server-and-jekyll-on-wsl2.png){:width="400"}{:style="display:block;margin:auto;"}](/assets/blog20200805_cloud_ide/cloud-ide-2-using-code-server-and-jekyll-on-wsl2.png)